DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: User Study

 \subsection{Study Design}

 We employed a within-subjects study design to evaluate our prototype, \textbf{DuetUI}, against a baseline system, \textbf{Stitch}\footnote{\url{https://stitch.withgoogle.com}}.
 Stitch was selected as a suitable baseline because it integrates both conversational interaction and generative interface capabilities, aligning with the core functionalities of our system.
+While comparable research systems~\cite{caoGenerativeMalleableUser2025,wuAIChainsTransparent2022,yinOperationCognitionAutomatic2025} are unavailable for replication (some claim to be open-sourced but provide empty repositories~\cite{yinOperationCognitionAutomatic2025}, while others release only datasets~\cite{caoGenerativeMalleableUser2025}), existing commercial tools also present notable barriers for end-users.
+Code-centric LLMs (e.g., Gemini, v0) remain highly technical—requiring debugging skills—and slow, often taking minutes to generate results.
+Image-based generators (e.g., Midjourney) are largely uncontrollable, frequently producing outputs detached from functional UI requirements.
+In contrast, Stitch offers a more accessible alternative that reliably handles vague inputs and instantly generates interfaces without prompt engineering.
+However, it operates strictly through linear dialogue: it lacks any loop mechanism, cannot incorporate users' on-screen interactions as contextual signals, and does not surface the agent's internal reasoning or execution details as part of the context visible to the user.
 The primary independent variable was the system used, and the order of exposure to the two systems was counterbalanced across all participants to mitigate learning effects.
-The study materials included a set of \textbf{ten tasks}, which were adapted from prior research~\cite{yinOperationCognitionAutomatic2025, caoGenerativeMalleableUser2025, kimPlanTogetherFacilitatingAI2025, yenMemoletReifyingReuse2024, chenGapSynergyEnhancing2023} and refined based on our formative study.
-These tasks were designed to reflect complex, everyday scenarios that our formative study participants had identified as particularly time-consuming or difficult (see Appendix~\ref{section: task List} for the full list of tasks).
+The study materials included the same set of tasks in technical evaluation.
+These tasks were designed to reflect complex, everyday scenarios that our formative study participants had identified as particularly time-consuming or difficult.
 To balance participant engagement with experimental control, we implemented a structured task selection process.
 Upon starting the study, each participant was asked to select one task of their own interest from the pool of ten.
 Following their selection, two additional tasks were randomly assigned from the remaining nine.
 Each participant performed their three selected tasks on both systems, resulting in a total of six task sessions per participant (3 tasks $\times$ 2 systems).
 This approach ensured that while participants were motivated by a task relevant to them, the overall task distribution remained controlled and comparable across the study.
+This experimental design is improved from related work, and we will discuss it further in Section~\ref{sec:evaluation}.